Honolulu

 Deck – Superior Mai Tai and Pool Deck Views

 Deck is a restaurant and bar located at the far end of Waikiki on the 3rd floor pool deck at the Queen Kapiʻolani Hotel.
 This was around the corner from Tiki’s and proved to be an elevated cocktail experience with great views of Kapi’olani Park.
-The Mai Tai is a ’44 made with three rums from local favorites KōHana.
+The Mai Tai is a ’44 made with three rums from local favorites Kō Hana.
 This superior Mai Tai allowed the rum blend to shine brightly and lets you savor the unique taste of these Hawaiian Agricole rums.
 Really great.

 La Mariana Sailing Club – Hawaii’s Oldest Tiki Bar, with a New Lease on Life

 La Mariana.
 Perhaps you’ve seen it on recent seasons of Magnum P.I.
 The show wasn’t really filming there, but the bar on the show is inspired by the actual restaurant and bar that’s been serving customers since 1955.
 Functioning as an actual marina, La Mariana is located off the beaten path near Keehi Lagoon.
 You’d never just run into this place, which makes the effort to get here so worthwhile.
 This is truly a special place, incorporating decor and artwork from the tiki bars of yesteryear including Trader Vic’s and Don the Beachcomber.
+The interior of the venue was refreshed recently by local tiki artist Gecko.

-Cocktails aren’t exactly craft-inspired, though I really loved my Island Mai Tai.
+Cocktails aren’t exactly craft-inspired, and it seems even the Island Mai Tai is no longer even average.
 Food and service are family friendly and there is music here on some days (I saw IntoxiKA play here, what a treat!).
 La Mariana made news a couple years ago due to uncertainty over their lease.
 Thankfully, an arrangement was made and a new 20 year lease was signed in 2019.
-Current status: La Mariana has reopened with a refreshed interior by local tiki artist Gecko.

-Lava Tube – At Least They’re Trying
+Lava Tube – At Least They’re Trying a Little

 Generally forgettable, serving a cheap mango-forward Mai Tai, at least Lava Tube has some special effects and indoor seating to provide at least a little bit of a traditional dark tiki bar.
-This might be affiliated with Cuckoo Coconuts (not in a good way), but the staff here was friendly and seemed to be more locals oriented.
+This is affiliated with Cuckoo Coconuts (not in a good way), but the staff here was friendly and seemed to be more locals oriented.
 They seem to have a little bit of everything on the food menu, so this might be a good spot to try some affordable Loco Moco or a Lau Lau Plate.
 The lava effects are not great, but at least they tried.

 Mai Tai Bar – Best Beach Views